How to Make Knitting Charts

 Stitchmastery

-Stitchmastery is my favourite because it offers so much.
-It has every stitch you could imagine from cables to brioche to Estonian.
-Apparently, you can create your own custom stitches too, although I haven’t needed to do that yet because they offer everything I need.
+• Wide Range of Stitches: Stitchmastery includes every stitch you could imagine—from cables to brioche to Estonian stitches.
+There’s even the option to create your own custom stitches, though I haven’t needed to do that because the program already offers everything I need.

-You can install the software on two computers, which is really handy.
-I recently had to wipe my computer due to tech issues and I was easily able to reinstall it without having to pay again.
+• Installation: You can install the software on two computers, which is handy.
+I had to wipe my computer due to tech issues, and I was able to reinstall it without having to pay again.

 Which knitting chart maker should you use?